w-pay/sdk-wpay-jvm/README.md

 The entry point for applications is the `CustomerVillage` class or `MerchantVillage` class depending on the goals of the application.

+### Authentication layer

+In order to access protected APIs, the SDK will need to know how to authenticate with the API or a gateway that protects the API.
+The `ApiAuthenticator` interface abstracts how the SDK authenticates from the rest of the API interface.
+Applications that have a preexisting authentication objects can either update them to implement the `ApiAuthenticator` interface, or provide an [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern#Java) to make the existing authentication data available to the application.

 ### API layer

 The API layer is decoupled from the rest of the SDK via the